Kurohyou-Studios/K-scaffold-initializer/README.md

 Distributed under the mit License.
 See [LICENSE.txt](LICENSE.txt) for more information.
 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- CONTACT -->

+## Changelog
+v1.1.0
+- Updated to support v1.1.x of the K-scaffold

 ## Contact